 When we did Savi’s Workshop, it did not offer reservations.
 This mean that a line formed each morning and you had to wait to sign up, then return and have your group called to enter Savi’s Workshop took a lot of time.
 (Sort of like how Star Wars: Rise of the Resistance works now.)
 Consequently, we had nearly 2 hours of “lost time” as a result of the system.

 The good news is that Savi’s Workshop now offers advance reservations online and via both the My Disney Experience and Disneyland apps.
-At Disneyland, reservations are available 60 days in advance.
-At Walt Disney World, reservations may be made 180 days in advance.
+At both Walt Disney World and Disneyland, reservations are available 60 days in advance.
 For both, we highly recommend making reservations ASAP before your travel dates.

 This system streamlines the whole process, but the downside to that is it means you can get shut out entirely if you don’t think to make reservations well in advance of your vacation.
 Typically, reservations typically fill up faster at Walt Disney World than at Disneyland.
 If you aren’t able to score your desired slot early, keep checking the system–especially the day before, as cancellations do occur.